jperkin/node-rpio/README.md

 Writing to the hardware directly also means you don't need any asynchronous callback handling to wait for `/sys` operations to complete, greatly simplifying code.

-As this module writes directly to hardware, you need to run as root for access to `/dev/mem`.
+The one drawback is that you need to run as root for access to `/dev/mem`.
 If this is unsuitable for your application you'll need to use one of the `/sys` modules where you can configure permissions to regular users via the `gpio` group.